ryantd42/NY-Legislative-Git/2023/A8903-2023/bill.md

   § 5.
 Article 3 of the general city law is  amended  by  adding  a  new article heading to read as follows:
   ZONING AND PLANNING
   § 6.
+Municipalities shall not have the obligation to perform a housing needs  assessment  if  no federal, state, county, or third-party funding has been awarded, granted or otherwise obtained.
+  § 7.
 This act shall take effect immediately.